markokajzer/discord-soundbot/README.md

 ## Todo

 + Add possibility to add sounds
-  + PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.
+  + PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard
-+ Answer to !sounds in PMChannel.
++ Answer to !sounds in PMChannel
++ Queue should play in correct channels